 The wealth of statistics is impressive.
 It includes : Speed (Max Hand Speed, Max Barrel Speed, Speed Efficiency, Forward Barrel Speed); Control (Distance in the Zone, Hand Cast Distance, Approach Angle); Quickness (Trigger to Impact Time), Power (Applied Power, Max Acceleration, Impact Momentum).
-You can compare your swings to other players from Youth all the way through to Professional leagues, too.
+You can compare your performance to other players from Youth all the way through to Professional leagues, too.

-Furthermore, there is a video capture mode.
+And lets not forget the video capture mode.
 You can even compare 3D models of two swings on top of each other or side-by-side, and access training content and 3D drills to improve your performance.

 The Blast baseball sensor is a highly rated and very popular motion capture device.
 Simply attach it to your bat and start swinging.
 The sensor and accompanying app capture video highlights, help you analyze your mechanics, and provide drills for improvement.

 Blast Baseball uses a combination of accelerometers, gyroscopes, and magnetometers to dish out insightful metrics.
 This includes swing speed, time to contact, swing direction and power.
 There is also something called the “Blast Factor”, derived by combining swing efficiency and power made up of timing, rotation, and velocity metrics.